-This paper aims at comparing two deictic systems of demonstratives used in noble and common language of Sasak language.
-These languages have different deictic system but are used in the same community.
+This paper aims at comparing two deictic systems of demonstratives used in the noble and common language of the Sasak language.
+These languages have a different deictic system but are used in the same community.
 The data were collected via participation observation and interview.
-The instrument used is the questionnaire on demonstratives developed by, Eric & David Wilkins.
-The data are analyzed via interactive model, which consists of three steps- data reduction, data display and data verification.
-This study results that the noble language has two-way distinction of demonstrative and the common language has three-way distinction.
-In communication between the noble people and the common ones, the two-way distinction is mostly used to honor the status of the noble speaker so the distal concept in two-way system of noble demonstrative covers the concept of three-way system in common demonstrative of Sasak language.
-Syntactically, noble demonstratives in Sasak language have five types, namely, pronominal, adnominal, identification, location and verbal.
+The instrument used is the questionnaire on demonstratives developed by Eric & David Wilkins.
+The data are analyzed via an interactive model, which consists of three steps- data reduction, data display and data verification.
+This study results that the noble language has a two-way distinction of demonstrative, and the common language has a three-way distinction.
+In communication between the noble people and the common ones, the two-way distinction is mostly used to honor the status of the noble speaker, so the distal concept in the two-way system of noble demonstratives covers the concept of the three-way system in common demonstrative of Sasak language.
+Syntactically, noble demonstratives in the Sasak language have five types, namely, pronominal, adnominal, identification, location and verbal.
 These syntactic categorizations are significantly different compared to the common Sasak demonstratives.